A look at the design, market and legacy of Victorian pottery

 Hawley & Co registered design mustache cup and saucer,

-a copy of Fielding’s Ribbon pattern
+a copy of Fielding’s Daisy pattern

 Butter dish attributed to Hawley & Co.